Proving a De Facto Relationship

 Can I Use Time Spent Travelling with my Partner as Cohabitation?

-If you have travelled with your partner for an extended period, this can in some circumstances be used as evidence of cohabitation.
+If you have travelled with your partner for an extended period, it can - in some circumstances - be used as evidence of cohabitation.

-However, it is important to show that you have moved in with your partner prior to the travel taking place and have established a joint household.
+However, it is important to show that you had moved in with your partner prior to the travel taking place and had established a joint household.

 What if We Have Spent Time Apart?

-To prove a de facto relationship, you must show that you live together, or at least not apart on a permanent basis.
+To prove a de facto relationship, you must show that you live together, or at least do not live apart on a permanent basis.

 If you have started living together, but then one partner moves temporarily due to external circumstances, it may still be possible to make a successful application.

 External circumstances which may be acceptable include study, work, or visa issues.
 It is important to show that you maintain close contact even though you are apart.